 Banking or turning at some point during the flare is a common problem that can be exaggerated on nil wind days.
 Banking or turning during the flare is most commonly caused by reaching for the ground with one foot.
 You can usually see yourself doing this on video and might even feel yourself doing it while it’s happening.
 This problem can easily be avoided if you focus on looking straight ahead, keeping your body straight, and flaring evenly.
-The jumper in this photo is reaching for the ground with his right foot, pulling down his right hand and inadvertently initiating a turn.
+The jumper in the above photo is reaching for the ground with his left foot, pulling down his left hand and inadvertently initiating a turn.
 He probably thinks he was caught by a side gust.

 Some people worry about exactly what their feet should be doing while they flare.
 If you feel the need to think about your feet, it can be helpful to just think about keeping them together as you get into level flight, and continue keeping them together while you fly the canopy in a straight line across the ground as far as possible.
 If everything is going smoothly then as the canopy sets you down you can stand up as if you were getting out of a chair.
 Your feet know what to do!